yorb-club/YORB2020/utilities/100DaysScripts/ABOUT.md

 *not sure where best to put this readme and the corresponding files, so for now keeping most of it in utilities while the module is in /js and the scrapes/resizes are in assets/images/100Days*

 ### To-Do: Deploy
-- [ ] Update path in cron tab line (sudo crontab -e)
+- [X] Update path in cron tab line (sudo crontab -e)
 - [X] install instagram-scraper (python)
-- [ ] add cron tab line to YORB machine (check time of classes)
+- [X] add cron tab line to YORB machine (check time of classes)
 - [ ] add accounts to accounts.txt
-- [ ] add assets folder since in .gitignore
+- [X] add assets folders since in .gitignore
 - [X] create YORBOT account
 - [ ] follow class
-- [ ] which parts need to be in .gitignore? issue if trying to run before anything in scrapes?

 ### To-Do: Develop
 - [X] resize script (images)
 - [ ] resize script (videos) (ffmpeg?)
 - [X] resize script to account for rect posts (contain)
-- [ ] make sure there's a valid post to display
+- [ ] make sure there's a valid post to display -- error with no content length...
-- [ ] cull scraped posts older than Jan 1 in resize
 - [ ] smaller avatars/zig zag gallery?
 - [X] try bigger resolution
 - [ ] try diff file types
 - [X] filter by hashtag
+- [X] filter by case sensitive hashtag...
 - [X] 100Days module
 - [X] YORB test
 - [X] nameplate above canvas
 - [X] fix class sorting in files
+- [X] click/interact to get link to insta
-- [ ] click/interact to change day or go through multiple posts
+- [ ] fancier click menu
 - [X] need to separate students by class?
 - [ ] have HD images/videos served on command from other server like the projectDatabase
 - [ ] *optional* would be cool to have some sort of structure outside that gets bigger with each post